Thivakaran-Suntharalingam/Deploying-a-deep-learning-model/README.md

-# Ungraded Lab - Deploying a Deep Learning model
+# Deploying a Deep Learning model- Credits-> deeplearning-ai/machine-learning-engineering-for-production team

 ## Introduction
 Welcome to the process of deploying an already trained Deep Learning model.
 To do so, we will take advantage of the user-friendly library fastAPI that provides a nice REST API framework.